 I’ve always been a deeply sensitive soul, by that I mean sensitive to others energies.
 Even in my teens it was if I could ‘read’ peoples energy.
 Often sensing peoples sadness or inner turmoils, even if they were presenting a completely different picture to the world.

 When I undertook one-on-one studies with my spiritual master, they impressed the importance of understanding energy, and how these subtle energies can effect every aspect of our lives, even if we aren’t consciously aware of them.
 I found this subject deeply interesting and started to study everything I could about the Chakra’s (the energy centres of the body) and auras (our own personal energetic vibration), as well as continuing to receive teachings on this subject from my spiritual mentor.

 At first it was difficult to sense anything within myself, I found it easy sensing others energy, but my own was an entirely different matter.
-My early spiritual studies encouraged me to have a daily meditation practice, one that ‘checked in’ with my personal energy every morning.
+My early spiritual studies encouraged me to have a daily meditation practice, one that ‘checked in’ with my personal energy and physical body every morning.
 Over time this practice taught me how to understand or sense when something was out of kilt.
 I’m not going to lie it took a lot of discipline and patience, but gradually over a long period of time, it became relatively easy.